Azure/azure-iot-sdk-c/readme.md

 - **Being capable of establishing an IP connection**: only IP-capable devices can communicate directly with Azure IoT Hub.
 - **Support TLS**: required to establish a secure communication channel with Azure IoT Hub.
-- **Support SHA-256**: necessary to generate the secure token for authenticating the device with the service.
+- **Support SHA-256** (optional): necessary to generate the secure token for authenticating the device with the service.
+Different authentication methods are available and not all require SHA-256.
 - **Have a Real Time Clock or implement code to connect to an NTP server**: necessary for both establishing the TLS connection and generating the secure token for authentication.
 - **Having at least 64KB of RAM**: the memory footprint of the SDK depends on the SDK and protocol used as well as the platform targeted.
 The smallest footprint is achieved targeting microcontrollers.